 Corrugated Steel – Total cost to install – $4-5 per 1 sq. ft.

 The least expensive type of metal is a corrugated steel panel roof.
-Often installed over purlins or over existing asphalt shingles, these panels come in large, easy to install sizes (3′ wide panel, cut to specific length, or a standard 3×10′ panels sold at home improvement stores like Home Depot (not in all states).
+Often installed over purlins or over existing asphalt shingles, these panels come in large, easy to install sizes (3′ wide panel, cut to specific length, or a standard 3×10′ panels sold at home improvement stores like the Home Depot (not in all states).

-A corrugated metal roof offers VERY fast and rather easy installation, and fairly low material cost.
+A corrugated metal roof offers VERY fast and rather easy installation, and a fairly low material cost.
 In fact, it can compete with asphalt shingles on price.
 Material cost of an R-panel is about $1.10 per sq. ft., and a “lifetime” (yeah, right!) asphalt shingle will cost about $1 per sq. ft.
-In Midwest states, the complete system cost for both types of roofing is fairly close.
+In Midwest states, the complete system cost for both types of roofing is fairly equal.

 However, with low cost comes relatively low quality, and there is nothing you can do about it.
 Corrugated metal panels are made of VERY thin metal (29 Ga. galvanized steel), and are usually painted with acrylic coating, which lasts about 15 years.
 These roofs are also installed by screwing fasteners right through the panel, into the roof deck or purlins (horizontal framing).
-The screws become loose after few years, and need re-tightening.
-These are also usually source of leaks.
+The screws become loose after a few years, and need re-tightening.
+These are also usually the source of leaks.
 Additionally, corrugated steel is not suitable for complex roofs with valleys / dormers / skylights, because the system lacks crucial flashing components.

 Metal Shingles – total cost to install – $7-9 per 1 sq. ft.

-Cost of materials for metal shingles ranges from $2.5 – $4 per sq. ft., depending on the manufacturer, and metal they are made from.
+The cost of materials for metal shingles ranges from $2.5 – $4 per sq. ft., depending on the manufacturer, and metal they are made from.
 These shingles typically last 40+ years.
 While they are not as cheap as corrugated panels, they offer great curb appeal, and superior protection against rain, snow and ice.
 For comparison, cost to install asphalt shingles is about $2.75 – $3.50 fer foot.

 Stone-coated steel – total cost to install – $8-9 per 1 sq. ft.